mozilla/pkipolicy/rootstore/policy.md

     EVCP+, Part1 (General Requirements), and/or Part 2 (Requirements for
     trust service providers).

-For audit reports which are being supplied to maintain a certificate within the Mozilla root program, they MUST be provided to Mozilla within three months of the point in time date or the end date of the period.
+Audit reports which are being supplied to maintain a certificate within the Mozilla root program MUST be provided to Mozilla via the CCADB within three months of the point in time date or the end date of the period.

 ### 3.2 Auditors ###